rbckman/tarina/README.md

 - stream a film a take or a scene through the network
 - control the camera with silent physical buttons or a usb-wireless-keyboard or through https or ssh or ports, you choose.

 It's all in there.
-But, where? in the filmmaking interface, that is Tarina.
+But, where? in the filmmaking interface, that is Tarina Retake.

 Hardware
 --------